List of English football first tier top scorers: By season

 From the start of the Premier League, a golden boot trophy is presented to the top goalscorer.
 The first player to win this trophy was Teddy Sheringham, then playing for Tottenham Hotspur.
 In the 1993–94 season Andy Cole scored 34 goals for Newcastle United, the highest number of goals in the Premier League era to win the award.
-The following season Alan Shearer equaled it while playing for Blackburn Rovers.
-Both these seasons were over a 42 match season, 22 teams back then.
-Since the Premier League was reduced to 20 teams, Mohamed Salah holds the record with 32 in a 38 match season.
+The following season Alan Shearer equalled it while playing for Blackburn Rovers.
+Both these records however, were set during a 42 match season.
+Since the Premier League was reduced down to 20 teams, Mohamed Salah held the record previously with 32 in a 38 match season for Liverpool until Norwegian striker Erling Haaland scored his 33rd goal for Manchester City during the 2022–23 season.
+Haaland's next goal saw him break the record of most goals scored in a season by a foreign player, ending Robledo's 71-year-old record.
+Haaland finished the season with 36 goals, the highest goal amount since Ron Davies scored 37 for Southampton fifty-eight years ago.
 However all these totals are dwarfed by the all time record holder, Everton legend Dixie Dean, who still holds the record for the most goals in a season with 60, set in the 1927–28 season.
+Dean's 310 goals scored for Everton is still the record for most goals scored for one club, and also still holds the records for most hat-tricks, both overall and in a single season.

+Since the turn of the millennium only three Englishmen have won the award.
+In the 1999–2000 season Kevin Phillips won with 30 goals for Sunderland.
+This was a record for most goals by a debut player, in a 38 match season, until Erling Haaland broke it in the 2022–23 season.
+Harry Kane won the golden boot in successive seasons when he scored 25 in 2015–16 and then 29 in the 2016–17 season.
+He won it again in the 2020–21 season with 23.
+The third is Jamie Vardy; the Leicester City striker scored 23 goals in the 2019–20 season.